BlaqueDevs/se-assignment-day-4-software-project-management-Jomiastony/README.md

 4. Target Audience: The primary users are large enterprises or specific sectors seeking to optimize operations and improve data-driven decision-making.
 ## 13. How can understanding market trends inform your software’s positioning and development?

+1. Prioritizing Relevant Features: Identifying high-demand technologies and functionalities, like AI or cloud capabilities, ensures the software aligns with user needs.

+2. Gaining a Competitive Advantage: Recognizing competitor offerings and market shifts enables you to build unique features that set your product apart.

+3. Ensuring Future Relevance: Anticipating emerging trends allows you to future-proof the software, adapting to new demands like mobile-first solutions or data privacy.

+4. Optimizing Development Resources: By focusing on areas with the greatest potential impact, you ensure efficient use of resources for long-term growth.